-Tanya Grae is the author of UNDOLL (YesYes Books, 2018), a 2017 National Poetry Series finalist, and the chapbook LITTLE WEKIVA RIVER (Five Oaks Press, 2017).
+Tanya Grae is the author of Undoll (YesYes Books 2019), a National Poetry Series finalist.
+She is also the author of the chapbook Lethe (Five Oaks Press 2018).
 Her poems have appeared or are forthcoming in AGNI, Prairie Schooner, New Ohio Review, The Massachusetts Review, Barrow Street, Fjords, The Los Angeles Review, Post Road, The Florida Review, and elsewhere in journals and anthologies.
 In 2016, Yusef Komunyakaa selected Grae’s poem “The Line of a Girl” to receive the Tennessee Williams/New Orleans Literary Festival Poetry Prize.

 As a manuscript, Undoll was finalist in seven other contests: the Saturnalia Books Poetry Prize (2017), Four Way Levis Prize (2017), Barrow Street Prize (2017), Anhinga-Robert Dana Prize (2017), Permafrost Prize (U Alaska; 2017), Four Way Intro Prize (2016), and The Brittingham and Pollak Prizes (2016).

 Grae is a PhD creative writing student at Florida State University.
 She holds a dual-genre MFA in poetry and fiction from Bennington College and a BA in English from Rollins College, where she received the Academy of American Poets Prize.
 She lives in Tallahassee with her daughters.